quitian14/mutant-checker/README.md

 RabbitMQ was deployed in https://api.cloudamqp.com/

+## Architecture

+* Redis to cache the request of /stats and mutant/ and response as fast as posible the request.
+* RabitMQ to save asynchronously the outcome of DNA validation and support huge loads.
+* Postgres database to save the mutant validations result and statistics.

 ## Examen Mercadolibre
 Magneto quiere reclutar la mayor cantidad de mutantes para poder luchar contra los X-Men.